 I’ll say it again: a custom night guard for bruxism that’s made by your dentist is going to be the best option.
 Most night guards will fit perfectly, is made for durability, and can outlast other options on the market.
 But if you do want an over-the-counter or direct-to-consumer version, be sure to look at the price points as they relate back to how long they typically last.
 Some only last a few months.
 When you’re buying them over and over again, you’ve essentially paid for a professionally fitted best nightguard over time instead of all upfront.

 Technically there are about four different types of mouth guards for bruxism.
-Each one is made differently, available at a different price point, and is used for different things.
+Dental guards are made differently, available at a different price point, and is used for different things.
 Your dentist will usually advise that you get a night guard if you’re already showing symptoms of TMJ pain, headaches, or worn tooth enamel.
 Especially if you’re about to invest in something like dental veneers or a smile makeover, where your dental work runs the risk of getting chipped.

 Each type of night guard is made to work, fit, and function differently (or offer an affordable alternative to one that’s similar.)
 Here are your four main options to pick from: